empathyco/apisearch-specs/apisearch-format-jsonl.md

 ```

 > Diferent level categories are meant for different filters.
 Same filter values means same field.

+Here some explanation about some fields

+- Sales (s) is a normalized representation of your sales.
+Normalization means that should be a value between 0 and 1000, for example, where 1000 is the most sold item.
+This number can be changed in order to obfuscate the real number.
+- Priority (pr) is a normalized representation of the priority of your product.
+Most important products for abstract queries should have higher values here.

 For multisite, you can work with both sites and languages.
 A site can hold a
 language, and a language can be held by multiple sites.
 Fields `ID`,`title`,